How to Leave an Inheritance with Life Insurance

 Life insurance isn’t always about dying.
 In fact, it can help you live a happier life once you’re retired.
 After decades in the workforce, you’ve earned your right to travel the world, indulge in a few new luxuries, or just kick back and relax with your family.

 You shouldn’t have to harbor your retirement savings in order to leave an inheritance, and with life insurance, you don’t have to.
 Learn how you can utilize life insurance to spend your retirement savings and leave a legacy, tax-free.

 Don’t feel like clicking over to another tab?
 Here’s the example we used in the article to illustrate how life insurance can be a form of legacy:

 “Mike, age 63, is preparing to retire in 6 months.
 His biggest fear is that he won’t have enough money in retirement to sustain the lifestyle his family has established.
 He just finished paying for his oldest daughter’s wedding, and his youngest daughter just got engaged.

-Just over 10 years ago, Mike’s 401(k) was prospering and life was great.
+About 15 years ago, Mike’s 401(k) was prospering and life was great.
 But little did he know the 2008 recession would negate his early retirement plans and leave his financial future uncertain.
 Mike knows he needs to do something, but is not interested in an investment because he doesn’t want to risk losing what he has worked so hard for.

 While researching his options, Mike came across the idea of getting a life insurance policy with a fixed death benefit and fixed premium.
 He spoke with a licensed agent, who helped him secure a guaranteed universal life policy with a fixed $300,000 death benefit up to age 95, and a fixed premium of $374 per month.